katieoconn/pregnancy-ibd/pages/yourSummary_surgery_header.md

 ## Surgery

-If you informed us that you have had surgery, the type/s are listed below:
+If you informed us that you have had surgery or you are planning to/considering having surgery, the type/s are listed below: